Attentional Prototype Inference for Few-Shot Segmentation: Experiments

 \subsubsection{Performance on COCO-${20}^{i}$}

 COCO-${20}^{i}$ is more challenging than PASCAL-${5}^{i}$ since the scenes in COCO-${20}^{i}$ are more complex with more intra-class diversity.
 Therefore, few-shot segmentation on COCO-${20}^{i}$ has more ambiguity and it is difficult to acquire an effective class-specific prototype.
-As can be seen in Table~\ref{tab:coco}, our method outperforms the state-of-the-art PMM~\cite{yang2020prototype} by $0.6\%$ and $0.4\%$ in terms of Class-IoU under the 1-shot and 5-shot setting.
+As can be seen in Table~\ref{tab:coco}, our method outperforms the homogeneous method PMM~\cite{yang2020prototype} by $5.7\%$ and $5.5\%$ in terms of Class-IoU under the 1-shot and 5-shot settings.
+Since the COCO-${20}^{i}$ dataset contains more complex objects than PASCAL-${5}^{i}$, we drop five classes with the lowest confidence in each fold.
+As shown in Table~\ref{tab:coco}, we obtain reasonable results on the rest of 15 classes in each fold, e. g., $41.8\%$ of Class-IoU.
+As DGPNet~\cite{johnander2022dense} applied the powerful probabilistic model of Gaussian Process and introduced extra mask encoders, it non-trivially outperforms those recent works.
 The qualitative results are provided in Figure~\ref{fig:coco_vis}.
-Our method successfully predicts the segmentation maps for query images, though the objects in the query image are significantly different from those in the support images in terms of appearance, size and viewpoints.
+Our method successfully predicts the segmentation maps for query images, though the objects in the query image are significantly different from those in the support images in terms of appearance, size, and viewpoints.
 As shown in the third column, the object can also be successfully segmented even with serve occlusions.